edwinc3107/carpool/README.md

 # Envo – Smart Carpooling

 Envo is a full-stack web platform designed to make long-distance ride-sharing smarter, more sustainable, and socially connected.
-The platform enables users to host or join rides, match with passengers traveling to intermediate locations, and communicate in real time.
-By focusing on route optimization and fuel savings, Envo promotes environmental sustainability while improving accessibility and affordability of travel.
+Built with MERN + Socket.IO to promote sustainability through fuel and CO₂ savings.

 ## Features
 - **Ride Hosting & Matching** → users can host rides and passengers can join based on exact or intermediate destinations.